Rifts in Russian military command seen amid Ukraine fighting | Law-Order

 While both have pledged loyalty to Putin, their public attacks on his top generals openly challenged the Kremlin's monopoly on such criticism, something that Russia's tightly controlled political system hadn't seen before.

-In the reshuffle announced on Wednesday, the Defence Ministry said the head of the General Staff, Gen. Valery Gerasimov, was named the new chief of Russian forces in Ukraine, while the former top commander there, Gen. Sergei Surovikin, was demoted to Gerasimov's deputy after only three months on the job.
+In the reshuffle announced Wednesday, the Defense Ministry said the head of the General Staff, Gen. Valery Gerasimov, was named the new chief of Russian forces in Ukraine, while the former top commander there, Gen. Sergei Surovikin, was demoted to Gerasimov's deputy after only three months on the job.

-Prigozhin and Kadyrov have repeatedly criticized Gerasimov, the main architect of the Russian operation in Ukraine, and held him responsible for military defeats while praising Surovikin.
+Prigozhin and Kadyrov have repeatedly criticised Gerasimov, the main architect of the Russian operation in Ukraine, and held him responsible for military defeats while praising Surovikin.

-Russian troops were forced to retreat from Kyiv after a botched attempt to capture the Ukrainian capital in the opening weeks of the war.

 Political analyst Tatiana Stanovaya observed that Gerasimov's appointment marked yet another attempt by Putin to resolve his military problems by shaking up the brass.

-"He is trying to reshuffle the pieces and is therefore giving chances to those who he finds persuasive,'' she wrote. ''But in reality, the problem is not with the people, but with the tasks at hand."
-Stanovaya argued that Gerasimov could have asked for "carte blanche in the heat of verbal battles against the background of some very tense discussions".

-For Putin, "this is maneuvering, a tug-of-war between Surovikin (and sympathizers like Prigozhin) and Gerasimov", she added.
+“He is trying to reshuffle the pieces and is therefore giving chances to those who he finds persuasive,'' she wrote. ''But in reality, the problem is not with the people, but with the tasks at hand.”
+Stanovaya argued that Gerasimov could have asked for “carte blanche in the heat of verbal battles against the background of some very tense discussions.”
+For Putin, ”this is maneuvering, a tug-of-war between Surovikin (and sympathisers like Prigozhin) and Gerasimov,” she added.

-Viktor Alksnis, a retired Soviet air force colonel who spearheaded botched attempts to preserve the USSR in 1991, noted that Gerasimov had overseen the action in Ukraine even before his appointment.
+Viktor Alksnis, a retired Soviet air force colonel who spearheaded botched attempts to preserve the U.S. in 1991, noted that Gerasimov had overseen the action in Ukraine even before his appointment.

 “Gerasimov is hanging by a thread,” Galeotti said in a commentary on Twitter.
 “He needs some kind of win, or a career ends in ignominy.
 This may well suggest some kinds of escalation.”
 Galeotti also warned that frequent reshuffling of Russia's generals could erode allegiance in the officer corps.